Neuropathy Treatment in Carrollton, TX

 - Injury or pressure on the nerve.Injuries, such as from motor vehicle accidents, falls or sports injuries, can sever or damage peripheral nerves.
 Nerve pressure can result from having a cast or using crutches or repeating a motion such as typing many times.

 - Vitamin deficiencies.B vitamins — including B-1, B-6 and B-12 — vitamin E and niacin are crucial to nerve health.

 In some cases, no cause can be identified (idiopathic).

-Here at Trinity Integrated Medical, we have solutions that avoid long term medications (such as Gabapentin) and have a direct effect on the peripheral nerves themselves.
+Here at Trinity Integrated Medical, we are Board Certified in Peripheral Neuropathy and Chronic Pain by the American College of Physical Medicine.
+We have solutions that avoid long term medications (such as Gabapentin) and have a direct effect on the peripheral nerves themselves.
 Our approach is to help you decrease the body’s inflammation and regenerate the nerves while utilizing the latest, state-of-the-art treatment methods that will help you get your life back.
 Our goal is to minimize your numbness and tingling, eliminate your falls, and help you function like you used to!

 BOOK YOUR APPOINTMENT WITH OUR INTEGRATED MEDICAL PRACTICE

 Our philosophy for treatment is simple.
 We treat our patients just like they are family!
 We encourage them to live a more healthy lifestyle with an emphasis on movement.
 We believe that motion is the key to life.
 When you’ve lost your motion, you’re not really living.
 We address not only your aches and pains with our treatments, but your overall function is our concern as well.
 We strive to treat everyone the way we would want to be treated.

 Our mission is to raise up a healthy community without the use of needless drugs and surgeries, educating them in the proper care of the human frame and its role in the prevention of disease.